 In the past, you may have taken the time to put together an estate plan for your family.
 This is an important step towards ensuring that your affairs are in order, that your loved ones will be provided for, and that the choices that you would like made with regard to your end-of-life care are clear.
 Estate planning is truly a lifelong journey, however.
 Just as your life will change over time, your estate planning documents should be revised and updated accordingly.
 The following is an overview of what to expect when updating an estate plan.

 Your first step towards updating your documents is to contact an experienced Orange County estate planning attorney.
 This does not have to be the same attorney who originally drafted your documents.
-After contacting a lawyer, the following steps may occur as part of the updating process:

 - If your attorney did not draft your Orange County trust, he or she will review it carefully to understand the provisions and determine how to handle an amendment procedurally.